Current Graduate Students

 4) Students should consult with the graduate advisors of their respective programs about language requirements at the beginning of their first semester on campus.
 At that time, they should agree upon a tentative schedule by which they plan to satisfy the language requirement.

 The Graduate Program of the Department of Music offers advanced training leading to the degree of PhD in Music.
 There is no admission to an AM program separate from these PhD programs.
-A non-terminal AM degree may be obtained if necessary after successfully completing the following (it is assumed the student will continue on with the PhD program):
+A non-terminal AM degree can be granted after successfully completing the following four requirements.
+Most students who attain these four benchmarks continue to pursue a PhD.

 Music as a Secondary Field